 Neighbouring Georgia ia already known as an excellent birding destination, and we are delighted to introduce Armenia to Heatherlea clients.
 A small, landlocked country located in the Caucasus region, Armenia is sparsely populated (total 4 million people, 1.4 million of whom live in Yerevan) and very hospitable.
 Rural, peacful and unspoilt, Armenia seems a world away from other destinations in this part of the world, and is an excellent choice for birding, as it forms a geographical bridge between the avian populations of Europe and Asia.
 The country holds a variety of birding habitats including semi-desert, steppe, deciduous forest, meadowland, and alpine grassland.
 The landscape is alternated with deep canyons, rocks and screes, lakes, rivers, wetlands and marshes, and the country is incredibly scenic, with the Transcaucasian mountains providing a backdrop to beautiful pastoral landscapes, set among a carpet of flowers including wild tulips and orchids.

 Armenia holds many species from the Western Palaearctic birding list, and of over 350 birds recorded here, more than 200 are breeding.
 Many will be “lifers” for those who have not visited this remote part of eastern Europe.
-Among our targets will be such mouth-watering birds as Marbled Teal, White-headed Duck, Pygmy Cormorant, Collared Pratincole, Caucasian Black Grouse, Caspian Snowcock, Levant Sparrowhawk, White-tailed Lapwing, Armenian Gull, Syrian Woodpecker, Blue-cheeked Bee-eater, Radde’s and Alpine Accentor, White-eared Bulbul, White-throated Robin, Finsch’s, Mourning, Red-tailed and Persian Wheatear, Red-breasted Flycatcher, Rosy Starling, Western and Eastern Rock Nuthatch, Caucasian Mountain Chiffchaff, Upcher’s, Eastern Olivaceous, Eastern Orphean, Green and Menetries’s Warbler, Crimson-winged Finch, Red-fronted Serin, Wallcreeper, Sombre Tit (these two species both possible but both difficult), Grey-necked and Ortolan Bunting, Bimaculated and Armenian Horned Lark, and many more.
-Many raptors breed here, including Golden, Lesser-spotted and Eastern Imperial Eagle, Lammergeier, Egyptian, Griffon and Black Vulture, Long-legged and Steppe Buzzard, Lesser Kestrel, Red-footed Falcon, Lanner Falcon and Levant Sparrowhawk, and we expect a total of around 190 species, including many migrants heading north in spring.
+Among our targets will be such mouth-watering birds as Marbled Teal, White-headed Duck, Pygmy Cormorant, Collared Pratincole, Caucasian Black Grouse, Caspian Snowcock, Levant Sparrowhawk, White-tailed Lapwing, Armenian Gull, Syrian Woodpecker, Blue-cheeked Bee-eater, Radde’s and Alpine Accentor, White-throated Robin, Finsch’s, Red-tailed Wheatear, Red-breasted Flycatcher, Rosy Starling, Western and Eastern Rock Nuthatch, Caucasian Mountain Chiffchaff, Upcher’s, Eastern Olivaceous, Eastern Orphean, Green and Menetries’s Warbler, Red-fronted Serin, Sombre Tit (these two species both possible but both difficult), Grey-necked and Ortolan Bunting, Armenian Horned Lark, and many more.
+Many raptors breed here, including Golden, Lesser-spotted and Eastern Imperial Eagle, Lammergeier, Egyptian, Griffon Vulture, Long-legged and Steppe Buzzard, Lesser Kestrel, Red-footed Falcon, Levant Sparrowhawk, and we expect a total of around 180 species, including many migrants heading north in spring.

-Each habitat hosts specific flora and fauna, and as you might expect, our targets change as we tour the country; woodpeckers and tits occupy forests; wheatears and nuthatches live in semi-desert; larks and buntings are found in the grasslands, herons and ducks at lakes and wetlands, and Snowcock and Wallcreeper in high mountain areas.
-Some species will require a little effort, and to see the mountain birds one might have to walk more than a kilometre in the mountains.
+Each habitat hosts specific flora and fauna, and as you might expect, our targets change as we tour the country; woodpeckers and tits occupy forests; wheatears and nuthatches live in semi-desert; larks and buntings are found in the grasslands, herons and ducks at lakes and wetlands, and possibly Snowcock in high mountain areas.
+Some species will require a little effort, and to see the mountain birds one might have to walk for approx. one hour in the mountains.
 We cover a large part of the country during this comprehensive tour, and you will leave with the sense of having experienced 'true' Armenia and its birdlife.